 HIE from Labor and Delivery Errors

-There are cases in which emergency interventions are needed, both in high-risk and low-risk pregnancies.
-During labor, unforeseen complications require prompt responses from medical teams; failure to follow proper protocols can result in HIE.
-Common labor and delivery errors include:
+During labor, complications require prompt responses from medical teams for emergency intervention.
+Failure to follow proper protocols can result in HIE.

 Improperly monitoring a baby’s heart rate

-It’s standard practice for fetal monitoring to begin once a mother is admitted to the labor and delivery ward.
-This monitoring helps doctors watch the baby’s heart rate – if the baby’s heart rate drops or is non-reassuring, it may mean the baby is having fetal distress, which can lead to HIE.
-Monitoring requires staff to be able to recognize and properly read heart tracings.
-If medical personnel fail to recognize signs of distress or respond quickly enough, it is more likely that a baby will suffer HIE.
+It’s standard practice to start fetal monitoring once a mother is admitted to the labor and delivery ward.
+Fetal monitoring helps doctors and nurses watch the baby’s heart rate and tell whether a baby is getting enough oxygen.
+If the baby’s heart rate drops or is non-reassuring, it may mean the baby is having fetal distress, and not getting enough oxygen which can lead to HIE.

 Failing to prevent a preterm birth